Research Design : Definition, Method & Examples

 SHARE THE ARTICLE ON

-In research, a conceptual framework refers to a visual or written representation of the expected relationship between the variables being studied.
+In research, it refers to a visual or written representation of the expected relationship between the variables being studied.
 It depicts what a researcher expects to find through their research and clearly maps out the steps that must be carried out through the course of the study.

 As the conceptual framework illustrates a researcher’s understanding of how variables connect, it can be used to identify the key variables that need to be investigated.
 It acts as a “map” that provides researchers with a shape and structure to their research, helping them carry out their study more effectively.

-A conceptual framework should be constructed before the data collection process is commenced so as to guide the investigation.
-These are a few advantages of using a conceptual framework for descriptive research:
+This type of framework should be constructed before the data collection process is commenced so as to guide the investigation.
+These are a few advantages of using a it for descriptive research:

 Qualitative data is used when a research problem focuses on meanings, perceptions, and/or descriptions of the research topic.
 When analysed, qualitative data allows researchers to understand behaviours, interactions, situations, and contexts.
 Researchers can then analyse these observations to identify correlations, patterns, and categories.